gae4it/gofrescoapp/README.md

 ## Deployment

 No database required.
-Deploy to Vercel, Netlify, or any static host.
-All data is local and read-only.
+Optimized for serverless deployment on Netlify with:
+- Embedded TypeScript data (no file system access needed)
+- Netlify Functions for API routes
+- @netlify/plugin-nextjs for Next.js compatibility
+- Environment variables for Resend email service
+- Can also deploy to Vercel or other static hosts

 ## Palette Colori